Use a namespace for Charm++ code

 Ck should probably be replaced with a namespace.
 The specific problem case I am encountering is having a group chare derive off of

 Group where I have defined a

 Group class in a namespace and want the generated Charm++ code to be in the same namespace.
 The compiler then searches the namespace first for

 Group and finds a candidate that does not work.

-#1 Updated by Nils Deppe 20 days ago
+#1 Updated by Nils Deppe almost 2 years ago

 global namespace."
 The

 CkIndex_..., and all the